 Note: Watch out for your head around those low hanging sections, if you are a bit tall.

-Once you get down from the train, you will be taken around the walkways by the guides who also provide an excellent summary of the history of this cave and how things developed in here.
+After the shot train journey, you will be taken around the walkways by the guides who also provide an excellent summary of the history of this cave and how things developed in here.

-During the exploration, you will be briefed on all sorts of incredible natural formations that have happened here.
+While you enjoy visuals of the cave, do not miss the briefings on all sorts of incredible natural formations that have happened here.

 Our guide explained about the stalactites – grow downwards, by water dripping from the ceiling through the deposit of calcite, which builds up to create these shapes.

 Stalagmites – that grow upwards, building from the drips above.
 And the famous columns form when a stalactite and a stalagmite join together.
-And not just that, you will be amazed to find other formations such as spaghetti stalactites or curtains.
+And not just that, you will be equally amazed to find more formations such as spaghetti stalactites or curtains.